Samed Onur

-Samed Onur (born 15 July 2002) is a professional footballer who plays as a winger for Gençlerbirliği.
+Samed Onur (born 15 July 2002) is a professional footballer who plays as a winger for Samsunspor.
 Born in Germany, Onur is a youth international for Turkey.

 Professional career

 Onur joined the youth academy of Bayer Leverkusen in 2012 at the age of 10.
 Onur made his professional debut with Bayer Leverkusen in a 4-0 UEFA Europa League win against SK Slavia Prague on 10 December 2020.

 On 12 July 2021, Onur signed with Süper Lig club Fatih Karagümrük on a free transfer.